 - Personal travel insurance, internet, phone calls and wifi services.

 - Extra expenses if you need to extend the trip.

 - Rescue operation charge in case of emergency.

-- Gratitude and tips for your guide, porter and driver.
+- Gratitude and tips for your guide and porter.
+How much to tip?

 Dates & Prices